Leankoala/HealthFoundation/README.md

 ### Implemented health checks

+As this is an open source project we want everybody to submit their own checks, that is why we provide the main author of every check in this list.

 - Database
   - MySQL
     - Slave
       - **SlaveStatusField** (nils.langner@leankoala.com)
+    -  **MysqlRunning** (nils.langner@leankoala.com)
 - Device
   - **SpaceUsed** (nils.langner@leankoala.com)
 - Files